openebs/charts/README.md

 NOTES:
 The OpenEBS has been installed.
-Check its status by running: kubectl get pods -l "name=maya-apiserver"
+Check its status by running: kubectl get pods -n default

 To use OpenEBS Volumes, your nodes should have the iSCSI initiator installed.
-Please visit http://openebs.readthedocs.io/en/latest/getting_started/quick_install.html for instructions
+Please visit http://docs.openebs.io/ for instructions

 vagrant@minikube-dev:~$